Administration Response Regarding COVID-19

 - Residents who are vaccinated may have close contact (such as hugs and hand holding) with their visitors

 - Residents who are in quarantine or symptomatic may not participate in any visitations

-- Indoor visits will not be allowed when the county positivity rate is above 10%
+- Indoor visits may not be allowed when the county positivity rate is above 10%

-- If there are any new positive cases in the facility, visitations will be suspended for at least 14 days
+- If there are any new positive cases in the facility, visitations may be suspended for a period of time

 Please continue with all of the telephone calls, letters, video chats, and care cards that you have been sending via our website.
 It truly brings smiles to all of your loved ones’ faces each time they have the opportunity to connect with you.
 Please also know that our staff are working tirelessly to ensure that not only are your family members and friends being taken care of from a medical standpoint, but also their social and emotional well-being.
 Should you have any questions, please feel free to contact our Facility Administrator or Director of Nursing.